babashka/cli/README.md

 ;;=> {:foo "bar"}
 ```

-Flags may be combined into a single short option (since 0.7.51):
+Flags may be combined into a single short option:

 ``` clojure
 (cli/parse-opts ["-abc"])
 ;;=> {:a true :b true :c true}
 ```

-Arguments that start with `--no-` arg parsed as negative flags (since 0.7.51):
+Arguments that start with `--no-` arg parsed as negative flags:

 ``` clojure
 (cli/parse-opts ["--no-colors"])
 ;;=> {:colors false}
 ```

+This works for any option.
+For a boolean option where the negation is meaningful,
+set `:negatable true` in its spec to advertise it in help as `--[no-]colors`.

 ### Custom collection handling